DR1 (star): S3 nebula

 The brightest HII region in IC 1613, S3 was first catalogued by Allan Sandage in 1971.
 It is approximately 108 pc by 33 pc and is thought to be ionised solely by DR1.
 With an electron temperature of 17,100 K, it is among the hottest HII regions in the Local Group.
-Unusually for HII regions, it displays nebular He_{II} (He^{+}) lines at 4686 Å. It has a bipolar structure, similar in appearance to the planetary nebula NGC 2346, with two lobes that stretch northwest and southeast, the northwest one being larger.
+Unusually for HII regions, it displays nebular Heii (He^{+}) lines at 4686 Å. It has a bipolar structure, similar in appearance to the planetary nebula NGC 2346, with two lobes that stretch northwest and southeast, the northwest one being larger.
 Two superbubbles, named R16 and R17, have been detected in the vicinity of the northwestern lobe, which could be ionised by DR1.
 The WO star is nestled in its bright central region, thus it is probable that the nebula was formed by DR1 while it was still a main-sequence star.
 A shell of neutral gas has been discovered surrounding S3, which is also likely to have been ejected from DR1 during its main-sequence phase.